Box Office: 'The Nun' delivers best opening in 'Conjuring' series with heavenly $53.5 million

 “We knew heading into the weekend that anticipation for ‘The Nun’ was extremely high across multiple demos, but these results surpassed all our expectations,” Jeff Goldstein, Warner Bros. head of domestic distribution, said.
 “We anticipate strong word of mouth to carry the film well into the fall, and expect more than a few Nuns showing up on doorsteps and at parties this Halloween!”

 Warner Bros. is on a hot streak.
 The studio has topped the domestic box office for five consecutive weekends.
 It’s also held the No. 1 and 2 spots for four straight weeks, the first time a studio has held that distinction in 25 years.
-The studio maintained No. 2 with “Crazy Rich Asians,” which an impressive $13.5 million in its fourth weekend — a decline of just 13 percent.
+The studio maintained No. 2 with “Crazy Rich Asians,” which earned an impressive $13.5 million in its fourth weekend — a decline of 38 percent.
 Jon M. Chu’s rom-com has now earned $136 million in North America.

 Among newcomers, STX’s “Peppermint” opened on par with projections.
 Jennifer Garner’s R-rated action thriller secured third place with $13.2 million when it debuted in 2,890 locations.